mzazon/aspnet-containerized/README.md

 Service 'w3svc' started
 ```

-After the application starts, navigate to `http://localhost:8000` in your web browser.
-You need to navigate to the application via IP address instead of `localhost` for earlier Windows versions, which is demonstrated in [View the ASP.NET app in a running container on Windows](https://github.com/microsoft/dotnet-framework-docker/blob/master/samples/aspnetapp/README.md#view-the-aspnet-app-in-a-running-container-on-windows).
+After the application starts, navigate to `http://localhost:8000` in your web browser!

-Note: The `-p` argument maps port 8000 on your local machine to port 80 in the container (the form of the port mapping is `host:container`).
-See the [Docker run reference](https://docs.docker.com/engine/reference/commandline/run/) for more information on commandline parameters.